Alecks20/alecks-dev-v2/posts/securing-server.md

 ---

 ### Non-root account for logins / Disable root login.
-Disabling the ability to login as root helps with many automated bots that brute-force ssh into your server, start by making a new user with any username you wants
+Disabling the ability to login as root helps with many automated bots that brute-force ssh into your server, start by making a new user with any username you want.

 ```
 adduser kuma